John A. Ellsler

 John A. Ellsler (September 21, 1821 – August 22, 1903) was an American actor, theatre manager and acting instructor who helped make Cleveland, Ohio one of the more important theatre towns in post Civil War America.
-Ellsler was instrumental in starting the careers of several well known actors of that period including his daughter's, and had once been a friend and business partner of the assassin, John Wilkes Booth.
+Ellsler was instrumental in starting the careers of several well known actors of that period including his daughter's.

 Early life and career

 John Adam Ellsler Jr. was born in Harrisburg, Pennsylvania and later moved with his family to Baltimore, Maryland.
 He first became acquainted with the theatre as a delivery boy for a firm that printed theatrical programs and posters.
 He later returned to Philadelphia where by 1846 Ellsler was employed as assistant treasurer, property man and bit player at Peale's Museum.
 The next year he joined William E. Burton's company at the Arch Street Opera House.
 In 1849 he was one of the seven founding board members of the Actors' Order of Friendship, a benevolent society established in Philadelphia.
 After three seasons with William E. Burton's company he moved on to New York City to play leading roles at Chatham Theatre.
 After an engagement at Charleston,.
 South Carolina, Ellsler became co- manager with Joseph Jefferson on a two-year road tour of the Southern American States.
 For two seasons in the early 1850s Ellsler managed the Utica Museum, Utica, New York.